thanhnguyenduong/thanhnguyenduong.github.io/_posts/2020-04-30-SoccerPlayersCaseStudyProjectAnalysis.md

 header:
   image: "/images/projects 2.jpg"
   caption: "Photo credit: TheDataScientist.com"
-excerpt: "This project is about Titanic Case Study"
+excerpt: "This project is a Case Study on Soccer Players"
 ---

 ********************************************

-Case Study Part 1 – Graph Analysis
+### Case Study Part 1 – Graph Analysis

 ### Introduction
 Soccer has always been my favorite sport.
 Been playing soccer when I was young made me realize that dreams can be pursuit if you really put your heart into it.